Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: A P P E N D I X

 Obtaining explicit forms for eq.~(\ref{mthbar}), the logarithmic derivatives of the blurred spectral density~(\ref{interm}) necessary to calculate the score~(\ref{bgth}) and the Fisher matrix~(\ref{fisherb}) of the likelihood~(\ref{blik2}), requires derivatives of the isotropic Mat\'ern spatial covariance~(\ref{Kr}) in the parameters $\theta\in\btheta$.

 The first, in terms of the variance~$\st$, is trivial,

-The second, in terms of smoothness~$\nu$, has a compact analytical form when $\nu=n\in\mathbb{Z}$, for which \cite{Abramowitz+65} eq.~(9.6.45) provides the integer-order derivative of the modified Bessel function of the second kind.
-Using the shorthand $z=\arguni$, we have
+The second, in terms of smoothness~$\nu$, has a compact analytical form when $\nu=n\in\mathbb{Z}$, for which \cite{Abramowitz+65} eq.~(9.6.45) provide the integer-order derivative of the modified Bessel function of the second kind.
+Using the shorthand $z=\arguni$, we have \cite[see also][]{Geoga+2023},

-At large arguments and for non-integer~$\nu$ we resort to a central difference approximation that follows the guidance of \cite{Press+2007} eq.~(5.7.8) in selecting a $\nu$-dependent step size to minimize truncation and round-off errors, that is $\epsilon^{1/3}\nu$, with $\epsilon$ the machine precision.
+At large arguments and for non-integer~$\nu$ we resort to a central-difference approximation that follows the guidance of \cite{Press+2007} eq.~(5.7.8) in selecting a $\nu$-dependent step size to minimize truncation and round-off errors, that is $\epsilon^{1/3}\nu$, with $\epsilon$ the machine precision.

-The third, with respect to range~$\rho$, is found from the chain rule and \cite{Watson95} eq.~(3.71.3) $zK_{\nu}'(z)+\nu K_{\nu}(z)=-z K_{\nu-1}(z)$,
+The third, with respect to range~$\rho$, is found from the chain rule and \cite{Watson95} eq.~(3.71.3), $zK_{\nu}'(z)+\nu K_{\nu}(z)=-z K_{\nu-1}(z)$,